-Class/Campus Disruption on Campus (Major) (SESIR) (Level III) - Disruption of all or a significant portion of campus activities, school sponsored events, a classroom, other portions of a school or School Board facility, and school bus transportation Disruptive behavior that poses a serious threat to the learning environment, health, safety, or welfare of others.
-These Examples of major disruptions include bomb threats, inciting a riot, and or initiating a false fire alarm.
+Disruption on Campus (Major) (SESIR) (Level III) - Disruptive behavior that poses a serious threat to the learning environment, health, safety, or welfare of others.
+Examples of major disruptions include bomb threats, inciting a riot, or initiating a false fire alarm.